You are about to make a big decision for one of the best holiday adventures of your life.

 - Do you have the time to finish with a few days on the beach?
 Mombasa or somewhere more remote?

 - Are you crazy people who want to try something wild - two or three mountains, remote walking safari, maybe a couple of days in one of our villages helping out?

 Now you have permission to dream!
 Chat with your friends and work out what appeals and we will suggest an itinerary and quote.

 1: How Do I Choose an Operator?

-There are literally hundreds of companies who service the mountain.
+There are literally hundreds of companies who services the mountain.
 Selecting an operator can be a daunting task.
-You want to be sure that your operator staffs are experienced, competent guides, who practice high safety standards and treats porters well.
-You want an operator that has proven expertise and track record of successfully serving a wide range of client over many years.
-Go to Mt Kenya has lead climbs on Mt Kenya and Kilimanjaro over the last decade and has helped many climbers realize their dream of reaching the peak
+You want to be sure that your operator`s staffs are experienced, competent guides, who practice high safety standards and treats porters well.
+You want an operator that has proven expertise and a track record of successfully serving a wide range of clients over many years.
+Go To Mount Kenya has lead climbs on Mt Kenya and Kilimanjaro over the last decade and has helped many climbers realize their dream of reaching the peak

 Please resist the temptation of selecting an operator solely based on price!